 Independent information is additive.
 I don’t expect there’s much correlation between sex, geographical region, and birthday, so you could add up the bits from each of these information sources.
 So if you know someone’s sex, their zip code (assuming 7,500 people), and their birthday (not a leap day), then you have 25 bits of information, which may be enough to identify them.

 This post didn’t consider correlated information.
 For example, suppose you know someone’s zip code and primary language.
 Those two pieces of information together don’t provide as much information as the sum of the information they provide separately because language and location are correlated.
 I may discuss the information content of correlated information in a future post.
+(Update: Here is a post on correlated pairs of data.)

 Related: HIPAA de-identification